2008 San Diego Chargers season: Game summaries

-AFC wildcard playoffs: vs. Indianapolis Colts
+AFC Wild Card Playoffs: vs. (5) Indianapolis Colts

 Entering the postseason as the AFC's fourth seed, the Chargers began their playoff run at home in the AFC Wild Card round against the #5 Indianapolis Colts, in a rematch of their Week 12 contest.
 San Diego trailed in the first quarter after Colts running back Joseph Addai got a 1-yard touchdown run.
 The Chargers responded in the second quarter as running back LaDainian Tomlinson got a 3-yard touchdown run.
 Indianapolis answered with a 43-yard field goal from kicker Adam Vinatieri, yet San Diego got the halftime lead with running back Darren Sproles' 9-yard touchdown run.

 The Colts took the lead in the third quarter when quarterback Peyton Manning hiked the ball while the Chargers weren't paying attention and completed a 72-yard touchdown pass to wide receiver Reggie Wayne, but then San Diego tied the game in the fourth quarter as kicker Nate Kaeding nailed a 26-yard field goal.
 In overtime, the Chargers delivered the final strike as Sproles got the game-winning 22-yard touchdown run.
 Chargers go to the Divisional Round but lost to the Steelers 35-24.